Root Canal Treatment

 - Canines usually have only one root canal

 For your dental health and from a medical point of view, dental fillings may not be enough.
-You may be told you need to undergo a root canal treatment.
-Dentists may also refer to this as endodontic treatment or simply a root canal.
+You may be told you need to see a root canal dentist.
+Mosst dentists refer to the procedure as endodontic treatment or simply a root canal.

 Reasons That May Prompt A Root Canal Treatment

-When you visit our dentists at Country Dental in Cambridge or Toronto Ontario, we will perform a comprehensive check of your teeth.
+When you visit our root canal dentist at Country Dental we will first perform a comprehensive dental exam.
 If you are found to have an infection or have suffered damage to the pulp then a root canal will be recommended.
 Below are specific reasons as to why you might need a root canal.

 Not all pain in the teeth would require an endodontic treatment.
 Pain that is caused by a damaged pulp is usually very specific.
 Normally you will feel pain when biting or touching a tooth whose pulp is destroyed.
 The other pain comes in the form of tooth sensitivity.
 The tooth becomes sensitive to very hot or cold drink or foods for longer than usual.
 Usually this pain would be spontaneous in the beginning but get worse as time goes.